-The Allergy & Asthma Centers of Maryland provide challenge testing to diagnose food allergy and drug allergy in adults and children.
+The Premier Allergists of Maryland provide challenge testing to diagnose food allergy and drug allergy in adults and children.

 Challenge testing is when an allergen is given to a patient in small doses under medical supervision to see if there is an allergic reaction.
 This test is commonly done to diagnose food and drug allergies.
 This test is the most accurate way to tell if a patient is allergic to a certain food or drug.
 A challenge test may also be considered to see if a patient has outgrown an allergy.